We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 TWiki is an open-source application for creating and using wikis.
 Easily add and share information without any coding or programming skills.
 Think of it as an easily editable page.
 Download the application to create your wiki.
 Add text, links, and documents to your wiki pages.
 Additional features include the ability to view the history of any topic and receive email notifications of changes to any topic.
 Enhance your wiki with the site's available plugins including a calendar, chart visualizer, slide show module, and others.

-tag(s): collaboration (87), wikis (15)
+tag(s): collaboration (86), wikis (15)

-In language arts or history classrooms use a wiki to create a favorite historical figures page, have students share their favorite person from history along with supporting evidence.
+In the ClassroomIn language arts or history classrooms use a wiki to create a favorite historical figures page, have students share their favorite person from history along with supporting evidence.
 Use a wiki to set up a debate between students.
 For example, create a wiki and ask students to debate the use of homework in schools, the effect of social media on society, or year-round school vs. traditional school calendars.
 As your class builds and adds to the wiki, extend student learning by having small groups of students select a topic to research further.
 A nice feature of TWiki is that it allows you to set up collaborative groups where students can share information and ideas about their research.
 Culminate the research by having students use a multimedia creation tool like Sway, reviewed here, transforming classroom technology by sharing information including text, images, videos, and more.
 As a last step have the small groups load their Sway creation to their collaborative page on TWiki.
 For more ideas and information on how to use wikis, visit the TeachersFirst Wiki Walk-Through for a detailed, step-by-step explanation and starter help, including dozens of ideas for ways to use a wiki in your classroom.